askcs/android-simple-camera/README.md

 privacy requirement.
 An implementation on top of the [`cwac-camera`](https://github.com/commonsguy/cwac-camera) library, created by [Mark Murphy](www.commonsware.org).

-You can also read the blogpost, with a more tutorial like example.
+You can also read the [https://github.com/askcs/android-simple-camera](blog post), with a more tutorial like example.

 ##Usage